brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates-WKS/ScriptsAdditionalSupport/README.md

 ## 📄 Overview

-The **ScriptsAdditionalSupport** folder contains a comprehensive collection of additional scripts designed to address configuration inconsistencies identified by **L1 Service Support**.
+The **ScriptsAdditionalSupport** folder contains a comprehensive collection of additional scripts designed to address configuration inconsistencies identified by **L1 Service Support Operators**.
 These scripts serve as essential tools for troubleshooting, maintenance, and optimization of workstation and server environments, ensuring smooth operations and compliance with IT standards.

 Each script includes robust error handling, detailed logging, and, where applicable, a user-friendly GUI for streamlined interaction.